 The primary objective of the Code of Conduct is to enable both staff and students to meet their needs in a way that not only works for them, but also respects the needs of others and addresses prohibited grounds of discrimination as set out in the B.C.
 Human Rights Code.
-The Human Rights Code states the following: “The prohibition of discrimination on the basis of an individual’s or a group’s race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, gender identity or expression, or age.”
+The Human Rights Code states the following: “The prohibition of discrimination on the basis of an individual’s or a group’s race, colour, ancestry, place of origin, religion, marital status, family status, age, physical or mental disability, sex, sexual orientation or gender identity and expression.”

 The School Board in its policy on student conduct, states that the school must be a place for orderly, purposeful high quality endeavours, within a pleasant, positive and supportive atmosphere of human interactions.

 Among the student behaviours and attitudes that the Board expects to be evident in the school are the following:

 - Respect: Students should show respect for people, property and the mission of the school.
 They should respect the rights, responsibilities and privileges of themselves and other students, as well as the adults in the school.
 All students shall behave in a manner that is caring, friendly and safe.
 As students mature, our expectations for their behaviour increase.
 Older students are expected to set a good example for younger students.